Unionville High School (Ontario): Facilities

 The facilities at Unionville High include a visual arts room, communication/media lab, construction lab, design and technology lab, dance studios, music rooms, music practice rooms, drama rooms, a black box theatre, family studies labs, a photography blackroom, science labs, a resource centre, classrooms, a guidance office, two gymnasiums, two outdoor fields, an outdoor track, a weight room, washrooms and shower facilities, student cafeteria with microwaves and vending machines, a student council office, a yearbook office, student parking facilities, a staff dining room, and staff workrooms.

 There are approximately 300 computers in the school, divided between 9 computer labs.
 Notably, two of the computer labs employ Apple computers, as a part of the Apple Digital Campus.

 While officially being two separate properties, the school as well as the Markham Theatre are connected via a tunnel.
-The theatre occasionally hosts school assemblies as well as performances from the Arts Unionville program.
+The theatre occasionally hosts school assemblies as well as interdisciplinary performances from the Arts Unionville program, most notably the annual Showtime music theatre production and the collaborative Alchemy performance.